PlanBrewski/wp-read-read/README.md

 ============

-**A WordPress plugin that adds generates the estimated time to read a post and intelligently tracks when as user had read the post.**
+**A WordPress plugin that generates the estimated time to read a post and intelligently tracks when a user has read the post.**

 ![Screenshot](http://edwardmcintyre.com/pub/github/wp-read-read.jpg)